Functional Morphology | Biomechanics | Visualization

+Before coming to Brown, I worked as a scientific illustrator.
 Creating effective visuals to explore and communicate science has always been a core passion.
-I work in a variety of methods and media, and have had the opportunity to illustrate for many vertebrate paleontologists and institutions, including a summer artist residency at John Day Fossil Beds National Monument.
-Recently my focus has been on developing new visual tools to explore complex 3D animal motion through collaborations with Rhode Island School of Design artists and Brown University computer scientists.
+Using a variety of methods and media, I have had the opportunity to illustrate for many vertebrate paleontologists and institutions, including a summer artist residency at John Day Fossil Beds National Monument.
+Recently my focus has been on developing new visual tools to explore complex 3D animal motion through collaborations with Brown University computer scientists and Rhode Island School of Design artists.

 I hold a MSc (2018) in Ecology and Evolutionary Biology from Brown University, a BA (2015) in Biological Anthropology from the University of Washington, and certifications in Natural Science Illustration from the University of Washington, as well as in Reflective Teaching from Brown University.